The further development of the Curriculum is a School Improvement Focus. Our Curriculum Overviews are located below by year group phases.

 At St Elisabeth's we are committed to providing a holistic curriculum which maximises opportunities for meaningful cross-curricular links and learning experiences.
 Our curriculum has been planned to enable such links to be developed and exploited.
 We place great value on the development of children as individuals and providing our children with the skills, knowledge and understanding they need to develop into well-rounded, informed individuals.
-Social, moral and emotional issues are given a high profile in the school.

 We believe our high standards are due to the rich and broad experiences the children have as they move through the school – a rich diet of learning experiences is undoubtedly the best way to develop happy, curious children.